nurriol2/deep-learning-diary/_posts/2020-10-28-start-a-blog.md

 This entire post was written in a simple markdown file.
 But GitHub Pages lets me turn that file into a stylized website using a tool called Jekyll.
 In another post, I go over some examples of using Jekyll to personalize your blog.

 **Learning Resources**
 I had a ton of help getting this started.
-Here are some of the resources I frequently used.
+Here are the resources I used.
 - [What is GitHub Pages?](https://pages.github.com/)
 - [Getting Started with GitHub Pages](https://guides.github.com/features/pages/)
 - [How to Create & Host a Portfolio in 10 minutes with Github pages!](https://www.youtube.com/watch?v=u-RLu_8kwA0)